The geometry of the space-time and motion of the spinning bodies: Introduction to the 3+3+3-model of cosmology

 We give now some additional reasons for this assumption.
-The topological space $SO(3,{\mathbb R})$ admits 3 linearly independent vector fields, which are orthogonal at each point, because each $n$-dimensional real Lie group admits $n$ linearly independent vector fields.
+Both topological spaces $SO(3,{\mathbb R})$ and $S^3$ admit 3 linearly independent vector fields, which are orthogonal at each point, because each $n$-dimensional real Lie group admits $n$ linearly independent vector fields.
 Indeed we can choose $n$ vector fields at the unit and then we may parallel transport using the group structure to any other point.
-Each Lie group admits a connection with zero curvature, but non-zero torsion tensor in general case.
+Each Lie group admits a connection with zero curvature, but non-zero torsion tensor in the general case.
 The previously mentioned three vector fields may be chosen to be orthonormal at each point, and they are parallel with respect to the mentioned connection with zero curvature.
 This is in accordance with the recent astronomical observations, which show that our universe is a flat (non-curved) space.